evanzummeren/eritpk/content/posts/2019-09-11---Pcomp-First-Class.md

 In all the other interfaces an interaction with a real 3d object is much more desirable.
 Interaction with a 3d object truly uses all the capabilities of the human body.

 The interaction we have with real physical objects eventually come down to four fundamental grips: A power grip (fingers vs palm), a precision grip (fingers vs thumb), a hook grip (between phalanges) and a scissor grip (between fingers)

-## The Brexit guy and physical computation for political decision-making [WIP]

-A couple of weeks ago I was reading a blog post by [Dominic Cummings](https://en.wikipedia.org/wiki/Dominic_Cummings), who was the campaign director behind the Brexit campaign and a confidant to current British PM Boris Johnson.

-In a lengthy [blog post](https://dominiccummings.com/2019/06/26/on-the-referendum-33-high-performance-government-cognitive-technologies-michael-nielsen-bret-victor-seeing-rooms/) Cummings describes how much of our current decision making in politics haven't changed that much.
-He takes a great deal of his inspiration from Bret Victor and Michael Nielsen.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zBzxyUkKo_s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To be honest, I think the ultimate goal people such as Cummings or Jacob Rees-Mogg is to make the government as small as possible.
-I might be a bit too pessimistic in this, but for me Brexit has always felt as a way to turn the government into a libertarian

-The interface Cummings is proposing feels to me like a tools to do so.
-It's in essence a very quantitative, McNamara, approach to politics.

-I think people as Cummings and Steve Bannon have done the world  more harm than good.
-But one thing I do find fascinating about them for is their understanding of the zeitgeist, or at least their willingness to understand them.
-I can't imagine any labour or christian